 Schools.
 The academic marketplace is an opportune segment for publishers, one using books as a foundation for its existence.
 It impacts people of all ages, from pre-school through graduate school and adult education courses.
-Regardless of the grade, age of student, major in college or choice of home, public or private education, the need for books is ubiquitous.
+Regardless of the grade, age of the student, major in college, or choice of home, public or private education, the need for books is ubiquitous.

 Military.
-You can sell books domestically or overseas, to military exchanges and libraries, Department of Defense Dependent Schools, onboard ships, to retired military personnel, and to the families of military personnel.
+You can sell books domestically or overseas, to military exchanges and libraries, Department of Defense Dependent Schools, onboard ships, retired military personnel, and to the families of military personnel.
 Do this online and through commissaries and direct book marketing.

 Special sales book marketing is not a separate way of doing business.
 It is not even a new way of doing business.
 It is an integral part of your overall book marketing strategy.
 Simply divide non-bookstore marketing into its two components and you may find hundreds, if not thousands, of prospective customers for your titles.